askeksa/dart2wasm_prototype/pkg/kernel/binary.md

   // the class type parameters in a constructor refer to those declared on the
   // class.
   UInt index;

-  // Byte offset in the binary for the type declaration.
-  // Note: This can also be 0, which is a 'forward reference' and is not to be used.
-  UInt typeParameterPosition;
   Option<DartType> bound;
 }

+type TypedefType {
+  Byte tag = 87;
+  Byte nullability; // Index into the Nullability enum above.
+  TypedefReference typedefReference;
+  List<DartType> typeArguments;
+}

 type TypeParameter {
+  // Note: there is no tag on TypeParameter
+  Byte flags (isCovariantByClass);
+  List<Expression> annotations;
-  // Note: there is no tag on TypeParameter StringReference name; // Cosmetic, may be empty, not unique.
+  Byte variance; // Index into the Variance enum above StringReference name; // Cosmetic, may be empty, not unique.
   DartType bound; // 'dynamic' if no explicit bound was given.
-}
+  DartType defaultType; // type used when the parameter is not passed }

 ```